Bentleyj/BeyondPhotography/README.md

 ### Day 6

 Looked today at some more image transforms.
 I started with 3.19 and did 3.21 and 3.22.
 3.22 was especialy interesting because I was using a non-square image so I had to re-normalize the x coordinate so as not to stretch the image.
 I achieved this by multiplying the x component by resolution.y/resolution.x to put it in the right scale which seems to have worked.
 If you instead renormalize the y is also undistorts it but it gets cropped (because my image is taller than it is wide).
 In general we will be re-normalizing the y coordinate because most images and screens are wider than they are tall.

+### Day 7

+Today we did stretching and shrinking of images.
+We did 3.23 (x Stretch), 3.25 (shrinking + tiling), 3.27 and 3.28 (mirroring).
+Also did my first two image piece 3.29 which had be belnding the girl with the pearl earing with the Mona Lisa.
+I want to try getting images that have the eyes in the same place (will probably need to photoshop something).
+I also remembered how annoying remembering the mod() function was but happily also learned how to type cast in GLSL. you use int(value) instead of (int)value which actually makes lots more sense.